syahruromadona/Ecommerce-Repeat-Purchase-Factors/README.md

 ## Executive summary

 Repeat customers are the backbone of our business, yet they currently make up only a small portion of our customer base.
 What factors are most strongly associated with customer repeat purchases in an e-commerce marketplace?
-I use SQL to clean the data and Python to do analysis.
-I found that customer-level average item price shows the strongest association with repeat purchasing.
+I use SQL to clean the data and Python to do the analysis.
+I found that customer-level average item price shows the relative strength of association with repeat purchasing relative to delivery and review-related factors.

 ## Business Problem

 In competitive e-commerce marketplaces, customer repeat purchasing is a key driver of long-term revenue and customer lifetime value.
-While firms routinely invest in faster delivery, pricing strategies, and post-purchase experience improvements, it is often unclear which of these factors are most strongly associated with customers returning to make additional purchases.
-Without clarity on the relative importance of delivery performance, pricing, and customer experience signals, businesses risk allocating resources toward initiatives with limited impact on retention.
-This analysis seeks to identify which observable customer-level factors are most strongly associated with repeat purchasing behavior, in order to inform prioritization of operational and commercial strategies.
+It is often unclear which of these factors are most strongly associated with customers returning to make additional purchases.
+Without clarity on the relative importance of delivery performance, pricing, and customer experience signals, businesses risk focusing on the wrong metric.
+This is a diagnostic analysis for focusing on factors that correlate with repeat purchases and not causal drivers.

 ## Methodology

-1. SQL query that extracts, cleans, and transforms the data from the database.
+1. **SQL -** Queries that extracts, cleans, and transforms the data from the database.
-2. Performed a Python analysis to model customer repeat-purchase behavior and identify the most impactful opportunities for improvement.
+2. **Python -** Pandas, Matplotlib, Numpy, Writing functions

 Data was obtained via [Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce) which contains 100k orders from 2016 to 2018 made at multiple marketplaces in Brazil.